wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 images: []
 ---

-After having ignored the agent hype for quite a while, I was starting to get that inevitable feeling of being left out.
+After ignoring the whole “agent” hype for a while, I started to get that inevitable feeling of being left behind.

-I recently came across [this blog post](https://ghuntley.com/agent/) which walks through the basic flow of an agent, and it inspired me to build my own.
+That changed when I came across [this blog post](https://ghuntley.com/agent/) explaining the basic flow of an agent.
+It made me want to try it for myself and see what it actually takes to move from a plain LLM to an agent.

-This post is walks through the steps to convert an LLM into an agent.
+This post is my walkthrough of that process: step by step, showing how to turn an LLM into an agent.
+The code here is mainly illustrative, meant to highlight the concepts rather than provide a fully working solution.

-At the, end I share an example of a Software Engineering Agent that uses the workflows described in this post.
+At the end, I share an example of a Software Engineering Agent built with the exact workflows described in this post.

 ## The LLM